Loading...

 Let's have a look at two examples.

-Sophia says, "I can see hills and valleys, just like we have on Earth.
+Sophia says, "I can see hills and valleys just like we have on earth.

-It reminds me of the Grand Canyon in the United States of America".
+It reminds me of the Grand Canyon in the United States of America."
+It did the same for me too.

 The colours were really similar.

-Perhaps they're made outta similar elements.
+Perhaps they're made out of similar elements.

 Izzy says, "It's amazing to see the colours on Mars' surface.

-It makes me feel the same as Izzy, I hope it's similar for you too.
+I hope it's similar for you too.

-Since 2012, the Curiosity rover has travelled a long way.
+Since 2012, the Curiosity Rover has travelled a long way.

 Referring to pages 45 and 46, I'd like you to answer the following question.

+Great work!
 This is a personal response, so it might differ from reader to reader.

 Let's have a look at an example from Lucas.

-He says, "The text left me with lots of questions about what the Curiosity rover might explore next.
+He says, "The text left me with lots of questions about what the Curiosity Rover might explore next.

+I want to find out what the Curiosity has been up to since the book was published."
 You can find out what the Curiosity has been up to by exploring the Mars mission area on NASA's website.

 Which one of these is true?
 There might be more than one.

-Pause the video now whilst you decide.
+Pause video now whilst you decide.

-Well done, the two true statements here are A and B.
+Well done!
+The two true statements here are A and B.

-The Curiosity has been able to send images back from Mars's surface, we've seen a few in this lesson already.
+The Curiosity has been able to send images back from Mars' service.

 We know it's able to travel about 200 metres every day, so the scientists and team at NASA have to think really carefully months in advance of where they want to take it next.